vkrithika25/drug-overdoses-react-d3/README.md

 **Visualizations:**
 1. Map View: A choropleth map offers an aggregate overview of drug overdose rates by state.
 2. Boxplot View: Dive into aggregate statistics per state through the interactive boxplot visualization.
-3. Scatterplot View: This engaging scatterplot maps overdose rates against the availability of syringe exchange facilities and Medicaid-accepting substance abuse treatment centers at the county level.
+3. Scatterplot View: This scatterplot maps overdose rates against the availability of syringe exchange facilities and Medicaid-accepting substance abuse treatment centers at the county level.

 You can explore these visualizations further with the help of various tooltips and filters for a richer understanding of the data.